nigeltao/nigeltao.github.io/blog/2023/cpp-coro-part-1-yield-return-prime-sieve.md

   work while waiting for things) but is also more complicated (manually saving and restoring state).

+_Update on 2023-03-04: "is... less efficient" and "is more efficient" should be "can be less / more efficient"._

 Coroutines, "functions whose execution you can pause", aim to get the best of both worlds: programs that look like sync code but performs like async code.